Chiv2-Community/unchained-wiki/docs/mods/publishing-mods/newbies-guide.md

 ### Option 1: Use the mod.json Generator (Recommended)

-💡 **[Use our mod.json generator](../../mod-json-generator.md)** for an interactive way to create your mod.json file!
+💡 **[Use the mod.json generator](../../mod-json-generator.md)** for an interactive way to create your mod.json file!
 Simply fill in the fields and it will generate a properly formatted file for you.

 ### Option 2: Create Manually